ilovemicroplastics/OpenScoutV1-1/README.md

 # OpenScout v2

 ## An Improved Open Source Hardware Mobile Robot
-OpenScout v2 is a low-cost OSH mobile robot that can be used for both indoor and outdoor tasks, with up to 15kg of payload mounted.
+OpenScout v2 is a low-cost OSH mobile robot that can be used for both indoor and outdoor tasks, tested up to 6kg of mounted payload.
 This project builds on the original [OpenScout](https://zenodo.org/doi/10.5281/zenodo.10263675) by reducing it's complexity, integrating it with ROS2, providing a WiFi and BlueTooth interface, as well as introducing a Gazebo simulation for testing.
-The robot is designed to be easily and cheaply buildable and modifiable by non-specialists, and to function as a reproducible physical platform for robotics research and real-world tasks, replacing current proprietary options.
-Example applications include last mile and factory floor delivery, site survey and monitoring, and agricultural crop operations.
+The robot is designed to be easily and cheaply buildable.

+The intended purpose: to function as a reproducible physical platform for robotics research and real-world tasks, replacing proprietary options.
+The OpenScoutV2 has light offroad capabilities (suitable for a farm or similar), and is a blank slate to attach modules to.
+It is designed in such a way that a non-specialist should be able to attach a less than 6kg scientific (or other) instrument.
+Example applications include; mounting a camera for autonomous site survey, an actuator for agricultural operations, use in robotics experiments, and autonomous local deliveries (in areas covered by WiFi, for example a campus).

 OpenScout is made of standard sizes aluminium extrusions making it very modular.
-That means its chassis design can easily be varied based on the use case and the needs of the user.
+That means its chassis design can be varied based on the use case and the needs of the user.

 https://github.com/user-attachments/assets/4c83e099-2132-454d-ae23-d050e3298f1a